 But the biggest trap that you could fall into is losing sight of what the core objective of the program is and creating metrics that enable you to see whether it’s working.

 So thank you for taking the time to listen to this week’s podcast.
-As always, contact details for me will be in the footnotes of the show along with some additional resources.
-But in the meantime, please do feel free to get in touch with me on LinkedIn.
+Please do feel free to get in touch with me on LinkedIn.